-asked to consider raising the national debt limit to 290 billion dollars, and on the same day be asked to approve legislation which will make available 14 billion dollars, plus, for the foreign aid program.
-The national debt now stands roughly at 272 bildilute the value of our money.
 Above everything else, we must maintain the good health of the economy of this country.
-This is probably the most important question facing all of us today, for if our economy fails, then every other problem that es relatively unimportant.
+This is probably the most important question facing all of us today, for if our economy fails, then every other problem that we discuss becomes relatively unimportant.